aaron-salisbury/ProjectTemplates/NewTemplateInstructions.md

 ```

 While in the csproj, we can update the path to any nuget packages that later we will include in a VSIX project.
-*Can skip this step if the package references are not pathed, like in UWP projects.
+*Can SKIP this step if the package references are not pathed, like in UWP projects.

   - If the package reference looks like: